erik78se/juju-operators-examples/observed/README.md

 ![The dashboard](grafana-dashboard-view.png)

-## Customize dashboards etc.
+## Dashboard with juju topoligy.

-The shiped dashboard uses some variables from the juju topolgy injected by the grafana-agent library.
+When Juju ships the supplied [dashboard](src/grafana_dashboards/microsample_dashboard.json), variables from the juju topolgy are injected by the grafana-agent library such that they can be used directly in the dashboard json.

 For example in the loki query:

     ```"expr": "{juju_application=\"$juju_application\", juju_unit=~\"$juju_unit\"} |~ \".* 404 .*\""```

-Read here for how to extend this to your own charms: https://discourse.charmhub.io/t/juju-topology-labels/8874
+Read about [Juju topology](https://discourse.charmhub.io/t/juju-topology-labels/8874) for how to extend this to your own charms.

 ## Alert rules examples

-The charm ships a prometheus alert rule that is triggered once you have called the microsample API more than 3 times:
+The charm ships a [prometheus alert rule](src/alert_rules/prometheus/microsample_prometheus.rule) that is triggered once you have called the microsample API more than 3 times like below:

     curl http://microsample.ip:8080/api/info

 The charm shipps a Loki alert rule, that is triggered if API is called incorrecty which causes Loki to see a 404 code in the logs)

     curl http://microsample.ip:8080/api/XXX

-## Relations/Integrations

-Relate/integrate this with grafana-agent

 ### Development process